sigmasaur/AwSW-it/README.md

 * At line 174, 347: Unfolded *40* → *forty*, for elegance.
 * At line 208, 234, 238, 240, 278: Corrected simple dash to em-dash.
 * At line 238: Rendered *child* as *cub*.
-* At line 331: Split in multiple parts to fit fewer lines.
+* At line 331: Split into multiple parts to fit fewer lines.
 * At line 509: Rendered *businessman* as *business-dragon*.

 ### [`xkevin.rpy`](italiantl/xkevin.rpy)